Norwich Charitable Trusts

 Who is eligible?

-You are on a low income, whether working and/or receiving benefits, and
+• You are on a low income, whether working and/or receiving benefit.

 How to apply